Usambara Mountains: Development and tourism

 Today, the population of the Usambara Mountains region has one of the highest growth rates (about 4% compared to the Tanzanian national average of 2.1%), a staggering amount of poverty, and highest densities of people in all of Tanzania.
 Most of the inhabitants are subsistence farmers who rely heavily on the forests around them for timber, medicinal plants, clearing for agriculture, and fuelwood.

 By 2000 nearly 70% of the original forest cover of the East Usambaras had been lost, and over 85% in the West Usambaras.
 The ecosystems of the Usambaras were significantly disrupted by foreign-controlled logging companies that carried out large-scale deforestation from the 1950s onwards.
 A sawmill at Tanga processed East Usambara timber, and its output was increased in the 1970s with Finnish development funding.
 Major land and forest degradation remains a pressing issue.

 There are still many places that attract visitors looking for experiences beyond developed tourist resorts.
-These include the trade town of Lushoto with it’s unique Irente view point, the once-popular German resort Amani Nature Reserve and farm, and Sokoine University of Agriculture's Mazumbai Forest Reserve, which is considered the last example of pristine tropical forest in the East Usambaras.
+These include the trade town of Lushoto with its unique Irente view point, the once-popular German resort Amani Nature Reserve and farm, and Sokoine University of Agriculture's Mazumbai Forest Reserve, which is considered the last example of pristine tropical forest in the East Usambaras.
 Visitors can also enjoy a trip to Shagayu Rain Forest located in Mpanga village (Mtea ward), Magamba Rain Forest, Mambo Cliffs, Caves or Mambo Footprint dated 1.5 million years ago.